SimonSubokLee/ston-docs-son/admin/monitoring_stats.kr.rst

    The RequestHitRatio of the File I/O that is accessed via Apache becomes 0%.
    HTTP server, on the other hand, has 100% RequestHitRatio because it accesses cached files via File I/O.
-   ByteHitRatio is calculated from the ratio of the origin inbound to Http outbound and File I/O outbound.
+   ByteHitRatio is calculated by the ratio of the origin inbound to either Http outbound(when the HTTP server is used as the origin) or File I/O outbound(when the filesystem is applied).
-   (무엇과 무엇을 비교하는건지 모호함??: HTTP 서버를 원본으로 쓸때와 파일시스템 적용시 각각 계산된다는 뜻입니다.)ByteHitRatio의 경우 원본 Inbound대비 Http outbound, File I/O outbound로 각각 계산된다.

 -  ``ByteHitRatio (unit: 0.01%, average)`` The transfer ratio of the origin server to the client. ::